Gilbert Gottfried: Career

-In 2004, Comedy Central featured Gottfried's stand-up material for Shorties Watchin' Shorties.
-Gottfried was part of an online advertising campaign for Microsoft's Office XP software, showing (in a series of animated cartoons) that the Clippy office assistant would be removed.
+In 2004, Comedy Central featured Gottfried's stand-up material for Shorties Watchin' Shorties., Gottfried appeared on Tony Touch's video Dimelo with Doo Wop & John Leguizamo, Gottfried was part of an online advertising campaign for Microsoft's Office XP software, showing (in a series of animated cartoons) that the Clippy office assistant would be removed.
 In 2006, Gottfried topped the Boston Phoenix's tongue-in-cheek list of the world's 100 Unsexiest Men.
 In April, he performed with the University of Pennsylvania's Mask and Wig Club in their annual Intercollegiate Comedy Festival.
 Also in 2006, he made an appearance on the Let's Make a Deal portion of Gameshow Marathon (as a baby in a large high chair, he says "Hey Ricki, I think I need my diaper changed!"), and in the Dodge Viper in the big deal (where he tells the contestants "What were you thinking?!" because neither one picked it).
 He also guest-starred in The Grim Adventures of Billy & Mandy as Santa Claus in the one-hour Christmas special.
 He voiced Rick Platypus in an episode of My Gym Partner's a Monkey entitled "That Darn Platypus".

 He appeared as Peter's horse in an episode of Family Guy entitled "Boys Do Cry", in which Peter is excited to learn that Gottfried is providing the voice of the horse.
 He also voiced himself in some episodes.
 He also guest-starred in Hannah Montana as Barny Bittmen.
 In January 2009, Gottfried worked again with David Faustino for an episode of Faustino's show Star-ving.
 In 2011, Gottfried appeared in the episode "Lost Traveller" on Law & Order: Special Victims Unit as Leo Gerber, a sarcastic computer professional working for the NYPD's Technical Assistance Response Unit, which producer Warren Leight said could become a recurring character.
 Gottfried read a section from the hit book Fifty Shades of Grey in a June 2012 YouTube video, which was created with the aim of using his trademark voice to make fun of the book's graphic sexual content.

 In 2011, Gottfried published his only book Rubber Balls and Liquor.

 In 2013, he became a member of "Team Rachael" in the second season of Food Network's Rachael vs. Guy: Celebrity Cook-Off.
 In March that year, he appeared on ABC's Celebrity Wife Swap, in which he swapped wives with Alan Thicke.
 He was also a commentator on TruTV's World's Dumbest....